openstack/horizon/doc/source/configuration/settings.rst

 .. deprecated:: 22.2.0(Zed)
-   The Django version of the Images, Keypairs, and Roles panels are deprecated.
+   The Django version of the Images and Roles panels are deprecated.
-   As a result, "images_panel", "key_pairs_panel" and "roles_panel" keys in
-   this setting are deprecated.
-Consider switching to the AngujarJS version by setting corresponding entries to True (the default value).
+   As a result, "images_panel" and "roles_panel" keys in this setting are deprecated.
+Consider switching to the AngularJS version by setting corresponding entries to True (the default value).

+.. deprecated:: 2026.2(Hibiscus)
+   The AngularJS version of the Key Pairs panel is deprecated.
+   The default has been changed to the Python/Django implementation (``key_pairs_panel`` = ``False``).
+Operators can temporarily revert by setting ``ANGULAR_FEATURES['key_pairs_panel'] = True`` in local settings.

 Default: